SindreSB/FindYourCandy/SETUP_GUIDE.md

   - Natural Language API
   - Cloud ML API

+3. Create a Storage Bucket - For all future steps, the name of this will be your bucket id.

-3. Create a service account key file
+4. Create a service account key file

     See [this doc](https://cloud.google.com/vision/docs/common/auth#set_up_a_service_account) to create a service account key
     - Service account: Compute Engine default service account
     - Key type: JSON
-      - Save the JSON as /home/brainpad/FindYourCandy/credential.json
+      - Save the JSON as /home/brainpad/FindYourCandy/credential.json and a copy in /home as well
       - (* Saving to different path or filename may require editing webapp.ini later)

-4. Create a Storage Bucket - For all future steps, the name of this will be your bucket id.

 5. Give the service account previously created access to the storage bucket.
 The required permissions are:
     - Storage Object Admin (only this might suffice)